lucassaid/react-native-cool-speedometer/README.md

 ### Custom needle

-Pass a function as children to make a custom Needle.
+Pass a function as children to make a custom needle.
 It will rotate automatically.

 ```js
 <Speedometer width={width}>